5jt/primes/part1.md

 sieve1:{n:1+y?1b;(x,n;y and count[y]#10b where(n-1),1)}.
 es:{[s;N]{x,1+where y}. ({any z#y}[;;floor sqrt N].)s/(2;0b,01b where 1,N-2)}
 ```
-In `es`, `N` is the number below which to find primes, and `s` is the sieve function.
+In `es`, `N` is the number up to which to find primes, and `s` is the sieve function.
 (We shall compare some alternatives.)

 The test function `{any z#y}[;;floor sqrt N]` checks whether all the candidates up to the square root of `N` have been eliminated.
 Projecting a ternary lambda on `floor sqrt N` binds the test to the square-root.
-The algorithm has one arithmetic calculation, and it does it just once.
+The algorithm has just one arithmetic calculation, and it does it just once.

 Finally `{x,1+where y}.` combines the list of found primes and the bitmask.
 ```q